-Tip: if you are in a rush, and needing to bake on a fire that's not yet established, you may notice extra heat on the fire side of the oven until a stable temperature has been reached.
+Tip: if you are in a rush, and needing to bake on a fire that's not yet established, you may notice extra heat on the left side of the oven until a stable temperature has been reached.

-Top Ovens
+Top Oven

-The left oven takes longer to get up to temperature and runs at a lower heat than the main oven, but holds a steady temperature for a very long time.
-Heat rises, so these are hottest in the upper portions.
-Use as you would a conventional oven, regulating the temperature as instructed on the previous page.
-The thermometer and large glass window in the doors will allow you to monitor your baking.
+The Homewood Heritage has a very large main oven, with multiple tray positions.
+Heat rises, so the oven is at its hottest in the upper portions.
+Use it as you would a conventional oven, and regulate the temperature as instructed on the previous page.
+The thermometer and large glass window in the door of this oven will allow you to monitor your baking.